 Participants start and finish the race as teams of two, running and swimming the whole course together, helping each other where possible in an effort to be stronger than the weakest link.
 A special feature of swimrun is that teams are allowed to carry anything they want (except floating devices or motorized items) as long as they finish with all their items.
 Teams have come up with a whole range of creative solutions, however the bungee cord connecting team members seems to be one of the more efficient ones on the swim which obviously induces a strong team spirit.

 SwimRun is a very interesting sport in terms of the extra gear that you are allowed to use during races.
 The current rules state that you must get from the start to the finish as quickly as possible using only equipment that you can carry all the way to the end, i.e you must finish with eveything you started out with!
-Regulations state that you must wear a wetsuit, carry certain mandatory safety items and that any flotation device should not exceed 100 x 60 cm, but really your imagination is the only other restriction!
+Regulations state that you must wear something (no nudity) and that any flotation device should not exceed 100 x 60 cm, but really your imagination is the only other restriction!

 Most popular is the use of hand paddles, pull boys and fins.
 Some teams use tow lines and carry bags or tow floats.
 Some choose to keep it as simple as possible and take as little as they can.
 Whatever equipment you choose to use while you SwimRun, it is important to train with it and get slick at managing it during transitions when you are wet, cold and tired.